Nationally significant infrastructure projects (NSIP) are large projects such as:

 Active projects in South Gloucestershire

-There are 3 nationally significant infrastructure projects active in South Gloucestershire:
+There are 3 significant infrastructure projects related to nuclear and its connections active in South Gloucestershire:

-• clean-up and demolition of the defueled Magnox power station at Oldbury
+- decommissioning, clean-up and demolition of the defueled NRS power station at Oldbury

 We are also consulted on projects in adjacent local authority areas.

-The Western Gateway-led Severn Edge initiative is promoting the regeneration of sites at Oldbury and Berkeley to host nuclear and related opportunities that would contribute to net zero and deliver high quality education, training, skills, and job opportunities for our local communities, along with environmental benefits.
+This Western Gateway-led Severn Edge initiative is promoting the regeneration of sites at Oldbury and the Science and Technology Park at Berkeley to host nuclear and related opportunities that would contribute to net zero and deliver high quality education, training, skills, and job opportunities for our local communities, along with environmental benefits.

-Horizon Nuclear Power Ltd own two sites that were proposed for new nuclear power stations at Oldbury and Wylfa on the Isle of Anglesey, but these proposals have been withdrawn.
+Horizon Nuclear Power Ltd owns two designated nuclear build sites at Oldbury and Wylfa on the Isle of Anglesey, however their proposals to develop large scale new nuclear power stations were withdrawn in 2020.

-Horizon have committed to being a good neighbour and responsible landowner, and to maintaining contact with us and local communities.
-More information is available on Horizon Nuclear Power’s website.
+Horizon has committed to being a good neighbour and responsible landowner, and to maintaining contact with us and local communities.
+As a part of this, Horizon is a partner in the Severn Edge initiative.

 National Grid promoted the project and the Secretary of State gave consent on 19 January 2016.
 Further information is available on the National Grid’s Hinkley Connections website.